kavia-common/unified-customer-portal-197316-197326/customer_portal_frontend/README.md

 # or relative to API base (default: /health)
 REACT_APP_HEALTHCHECK_PATH=/health
 ```

+When mocks are ON, any backend URL variables are ignored and the app never calls the network for health or data.

+## Routing
+- `/` Dashboard (mock metrics/cards/charts + health, mocked when enabled)
+- `/customers` Customers list (reads via API client; mocked when enabled)
+- `/customers/:id` Customer detail (reads via API client; mocked when enabled)
+- `/profile` Profile
+- Unknown routes → 404 page

+## API Configuration and Mock Mode
+- Toggle with `REACT_APP_USE_MOCKS=true|false`
+- If `REACT_APP_API_BASE` is not set, mock mode defaults to ON automatically
+- In mock mode, health and customer endpoints use deterministic dummy data and never hit the network

 ## Theme
 Corporate Navy color palette is implemented with CSS variables in `src/App.css`: